 According to Ethnologue there are two varieties: Eastern and Western Lawa.
 Eastern Lawa speakers don’t understand Western Lawa and vice versa.
 Both are Palaungic languages, related to the language of the Palong.
 They belong in the Mon-Khmer aka Austro-Asiatic language family.
 Other languages in this group are Khmer (Cambodian) as well as Bahnar, Sedang and Rengao, languages spoken by ethnic groups in the Central Highlands of Vietnam.
 Both Lawa languages use the Thai script.

 Lawa in Chiang Mai province and around Bo Luang, Bo Sali and Ban Kong Loi speak the Eastern Lawa.
-People in La-Up, Ban Dong, Ban Pa Pae and Ban Kok Luang, Mae Hong Son province, speak Western Lawa.
+The people in Baan La Up, Baan Dong, Baan Pa Pae and Baan Kok Luang, Mae Hong Son province, speak Western Lawa.

 In the Lawa Hill Tribe villages, there are Christians, Buddhists, and animists, and people who combine elements of these beliefs.
 I got the impression that Christianity really gained a firm foothold in the Lawa villages in Mae La Noi district.

 American missionaries have been active in Lawa villages for decades.
 They have converted many Lawa people to Christianity.
-Don and Janet Schlatter of the New Tribes Mission lived in Ban Kong Loi for many years.
+Don and Janet Schlatter of the New Tribes Mission lived in Baan Kong Loi for many years.
 Don translated the bible into Lawa language.
-People in Ban Dong spoke with respect about Father Don when I visited the village in December 2018.
+People in Baan Dong spoke with respect about Father Don when I visited the village in December 2018.
 Every year there is a big Christmas meeting of Lawa people in Mae Hong Son province.
 Thousands of people showed up for the meeting that was held in Mae Sariang in 2018.
 I met a German missionary on one of my last visits.